wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 <a href="#MultiDatacenters">F. For multiple datacenters federated over WAN</a>

-   - Use this to learn about configuring the <a href="#Autopilot">Enterprise Autopilot feature</a> for High Availability across multiple regions (which is a major differentiator of HashiCorp Consul), Chaos Engineering
+   - Use this to learn about configuring the <a href="#Autopilot">Enterprise Autopilot feature</a> for High Availability across multiple regions (which is a major differentiator of HashiCorp Consul), Chaos Engineering.

 <a href="#Integrations">G. Integrations between K8s Service Mesh to outside database, ECS, VMs, mainframes, etc.</a>